FrancescoPrete/Exotic-Option-Pricing/README.md

 <img width="3344" height="1768" alt="Implied volatility" src="https://github.com/user-attachments/assets/d4509184-d6c6-4c0f-8480-e4e6e12769b3" />

 ### The Heston stochastic volatility model
-To resolve the previous limitation of a constant sigma, we use the Heston model, where the joint dynamics of asset price $S_t$ and its instantaneous variance $V_t$ are governed by the following SDEs:
+To resolve the previous limitation of a constant sigma, we use the Heston model, where the joint dynamics of asset price $S_t$ and its instantaneous variance $v_t$ are governed by the following SDEs:

 $$
 \begin{cases}